Why Every Mom Needs A Postpartum Care Kit

 18. Hair Ties

-Breastfeeding does two major things: feeds baby and makes you super sweaty.
+Breastfeeding does two major things: feeds the baby and makes you super sweaty.

 Keep a stack of hair ties in your postpartum care kit and you’ll be all set during the fourth trimester.